tugot17/FastAPI-Model-Deployement/README.md

 You can run the backend service directly on your machine, use `docker-compose` to deploy it on a VPS or build it as an image and use that as a backbone of AWS Lambda

-## Automatic code deployement

-On push the code will be automaticly deployed to docker-hub

 ## Simple run
 `docker-compose.yaml` should look like that:
 ```yaml